RiggedToExplode/prop.js/README.md

 ```

 ## Getting Started
-Prop.js is meant to be used in a browser environment, but should function in any environment that uses the same Canvas API as standard browsers.
+Prop.js is meant to be used in a browser environment, with WebGL2.

 ### The Wiki
 Prop.js is documented using GitHub's wiki pages (NOTE: This documentation is for the old version of the framework on the master branch).
 [Go there](https://github.com/RiggedToExplode/prop.js/wiki) to find a list of reference pages for every class and module in the framework.
 Complex examples and a tutorial are coming soon.